mariafh/d3js_Visualization_Mandatory/README.md

   .domain([0, maxAffected])
   .range([0, 50]); // 50 pixel max radius, we could calculate it relative to width and height
 ```
-- Helper function to relate community name with affected cases.
+- Using a  helper function to relate community name with affected cases.

 _./src/index.ts_